sensu-plugins/documentation/development/developer_guidelines.md

 #
 ```

+## Copyright and Licensing

+The preferred license for all code associated with the project is the [MIT License][15], other compatible licenses can certainly be looked at by the community as whole.

+Any code that is written is owned by the developer and as such the copyright, if they desire, should be set to themselves.
+This is an open source project and built upon the collective code of all who contribute, no one person or entity owns everything.
+If for whatever reason they wish to not assign copyright to themselves then it can be assigned to *sensu-plugins*

 ## Documentation

-All documentation will be handled by [Yard][2] and using the default markup at this time.
+All documentation will be handled by [Yard][2] using the default markup at this time.
 A brief introduction to Yard markup can be found [here][3].
 All scripts should have as much documentation coverage as possible, ideally 100%.
-You can test your coverage by installing Yard locally and running
+Coverage can be tested by installing Yard locally and running

 ```bash
 rake yard
 ```

-Documentation can always be made better, if you would like to contribute to it, have at it and submit a PR.

 ### Changelog